nicklockwood/layout/README.md

 As you are probably aware, Swift classes are name-spaced to a particular module.
 If you have an app called MyApp and it declares a custom `UIView` subclass called `FooView`, then the fully-qualified class name of the view would be `MyApp.FooView`, and not just `FooView` as it would have been in Objective-C.

 Layout deals with the common case for you by inserting the main module's namespace automatically if you don't include it yourself.
-Either of these will work for referenceing a custom view in your XML:
+Either of these will work for referencing a custom view in your XML:

 	<MyApp.FooView/>

 	<FooView/>

 And generally, in the interests of avoiding boilerplate, you should use the latter form.
-However, if you package custom components into a separate module (as we have done with the Northstar components in the SampleApp) then you will need to refer to them using their fully-qualifed name in your XML.
+However, if you package custom components into a separate module (as we have done with the Northstar components in the SampleApp) then you will need to refer to them using their fully-qualified name in your XML.

 ## Custom Property Types

 As mentioned above, Layout uses the Objective-C runtime to automatically detect property names and types for use with expressions.
 The Objective-C runtime only supports a subset of possible Swift types, and even for Objective-C types, some runtime information is lost.
-For example, it's impossible to autoamtically detect the valid set of values and case names for enum types.
+For example, it's impossible to automatically detect the valid set of values and case names for enum types.

 There are also some situations where properties may be exposed in a way that doesn't show up as an Objective-C property at runtime, or the property setter may not be compatible with KVC (Key-Value Coding), resulting in a crash when it is accessed using `setValue(forKey:)`.